What is accessibility?

 h1, without actually being an

 Browser dev tools (press F12, remember) have a11y checkers.
-For example, Chrome has an Audits tab:
+For example, Chrome has an Audits tab (it might be called Lighthouse, or something else):

 It runs checks on a11y, performance, and other things.
 The last time I checked this page, here's what it said:

-You can run the checker on your own pages.
+You can run the checker on your pages.

 The exercises you do for the rest of the course must take a11y into account.
 That's part of your performance criteria from now on.